jsavino9/langevin/README.rst

 --damping_coefficient: The coefficient for the drag force.  *Type:* Float *Default:* 0.1

-note: The starting position defaults to 0.0, but this is not recommended, as half of the trajectories will have no useful data, and the histogram will be skewed, as 50% of the runs hit the wall on the second time step.
-Wall size can be adjusted in the code, and also
+note: The starting position defaults to 0.0, but this is not recommended because half of the trajectories will have no useful data, and the histogram will be skewed, since 50% of the runs hit the wall on the second time step.
+Wall size can be adjusted in the code.

 note 2: All inputs are in reduced units.